alexpietsch/tiktok_data_analyser/README.md

 # tiktok_data_analyser
-A tool do analyse your tiktok activity data.
+A tool to analyse your tiktok activity data.